arpruss/minetest/README.txt

 Copyright (C) 1994-2008 Lua.org, PUC-Rio.

+Luasockets is lciensed under the same terms and is Copyright (c) Diego Nehab

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights